Alaska

 TIA's Taxpayer Surplus™ measurement incorporates both assets and liabilities, not just pension debt.

-Alaska's reported net position is understated by $2 billion, largely because the state delays recognizing gains resulting from decreases in retirement liabilities.
+Alaska's reported net position is overstated by $613.6 million, largely because the state delays recognizing losses incurred when the net pension liability increases.

 Prior Years' TIA Data